chrisarcand/chrisarcand.github.io/_posts/2022-12-23-bye-bye-birdie.md

 positives held constant (though they haven't been, I'd say), the number of negatives has long since grown such that the net experience is a toxic one for many.

-There are far too many topics to discuss when it comes to 'Horrible things about Twitter and traditional social media', and as a cis white dude in tech named 'Chris' (a frequent archetype, as you can imagine) I'm aware that if I consider my social media experience 'toxic' while playing the game of life on 'Easy Mode' it must be an order of magnitude more toxic for many, many others.
+As a cis white dude in tech named 'Chris' (a frequent archetype, as you can imagine) I'm aware that if I consider my social media experience 'toxic' while playing the game of life on 'Easy Mode' it must be an order of magnitude more toxic for many, many others.
 I experience no death threats or marginalization on the basis of my ethnicity, sexual orientation, gender, etc. I know many, many people that do.

 > Traditional, centralized social media companies rely solely on doing **anything** to continue your unwitting desire to click on random bullshit indefinitely.